Glitchy-Scratch/glitchy-scratch.github.io/README.md

 # Mirror Website

-:warning: The mirror website is used for testing purposes; please be sure to use it only if GitHub pages is under maintanence.
+:warning: The mirror website is used for testing purposes; please be sure to use it only if GitHub Pages is under maintenance.

 We have a mirror of this website at https://glitchy-scratch.glitch.me.